 PGR13.5.6R External examiners:

-d) Former members of UWE staff are not permitted be an external examiner until five years after their employment has ended.
+d) who are former staff members of UWE Bristol will not be permitted to be external examiners until five years after their employment has ended.

-a) be a member of staff of the University; or
+a) a member of staff of the University; or

-b) be a member of staff of the candidate’s collaborating establishment; or
+b) a member of staff of the candidate’s collaborating establishment; or

-c) be a member of staff of an affiliated institution where the candidate is registered.
+c) a member of staff of an affiliated institution where the candidate is registered.